Posted on August 23, 2019

 Though her passion is for youth, she does not overlook the needs of adults of all ages.
 She brings a ray of sunshine wherever she goes.
 She often visits shut-ins and takes them a special food treat or takes them out to eat if they are able.

 Linda stated, “She has a magnetic way of creating friends and quickly establishes how she can continue to be supportive in their endeavors.
 She has encouraged people who were suicidal, who had been left homeless before they graduated from high school, who needed support to get away from drugs, who needed to attain a GED, and who needed support getting registered for college.”
 Linda added, “She does not have enough hours in the day to keep up with each on a regular basis but does keep in contact with them as often as she can.
 She never forgets anyone.”

 Each year the Area Agency on Aging honors senior citizens who are making a difference in their communities and present a positive image of aging.

 There is one award recipient for each county in the Agency’s service area (Ashland, Crawford, Huron, Knox, Marion, Morrow, Richland, Seneca, and Wyandot.)

 Awardees must first be nominated by an individual or organization involved with seniors.
 They are then selected by the Agency based on the impact of their contributions and accomplishments within the community made after reaching age 60.

-Additionally, the following residents of Knox County received the 2019 Safe Driver Award at the ceremony: Don DeMarco, Jon Dunham, Bill Kline, Mary Marti, Bob McIlvain, Ron Melick and Krista Swan.
+Additionally, the following residents of Morrow County received the 2019 Safe Driver Award at the ceremony: Jessica Scott, Joe Pukanskey, Don Barker, Sandy Bachelder, Greg White, Brian Johnson and Roger Counts